Retirement Living Hub

 Finding stillness is a practice you can begin anywhere, even in a quiet corner at home.

 Starting a meditation practice does not require special equipment or complicated rituals.
+I certainly didn’t have any when I started!
 You can begin right where you are, using simple techniques that fit into your daily routine.
-The most important step is simply to begin, approaching the practice with curiosity and kindness towards yourself.

 Here is a straightforward guide to help you start your meditation journey: